The Code Component

 Code Component Parameters

-context.logger is a Pino logger that can be used for debugging.
+logger is an object that can be used for logging and debugging.

-You can add configuration variables to your integration by clicking the Required Config Variables tab in the integration designer.
+You can add configuration variables to your integration by clicking the Required Config Variables button in the integration designer.

 If you create a configuration variable